EchoCog/Archon/PLAN.md

-# Integration Plan for OpenCog Components
+# Integration Plan for OpenCog Components (COMPLETED)

 ## Architecture

 The architecture of the system involves integrating OpenCog components such as AtomSpace, CogServer, and Utilities into the existing codebase.
 The key files involved in this integration are `archon/advisor_agent.py` and `archon/archon_graph.py`.

+## Implementation Status

+✅ **FULLY IMPLEMENTED** - May 6, 2025

+All components of this integration plan have been successfully implemented.
+Custom OpenCog components are now available in the `utils/opencog` directory, and they have been integrated into the advisor agent and archon graph system as specified.

 ## Core Components